helmfile/helmfile/docs/otel.md

 State loading is traced too: `helmfile.discover_states`, one `helmfile.load` per state file (including nested helmfiles), with `helmfile.render` and `helmfile.parse` children — rendering is frequently the hidden time sink.
 Each hook execution produces a `helmfile.hook` span (with `hook.event` and `hook.name`) that its subprocess span nests under.

-Per-release spans are on the roadmap; see [the design proposal](proposals/otel-tracing.md) for the planned span taxonomy.
+Per-release spans (`helmfile.release.sync` / `.diff` / `.delete` / `.status` / `.test` / `.prepare`) carry the release name, namespace, chart, and labels, and nest under the state-file load span — with the release's helm subprocesses (upgrade, diff, delete, status, test) nested under the release span.
+The remaining loops (flag preparation, template/lint/unittest) are being added incrementally; see [the design proposal](proposals/otel-tracing.md) for the full taxonomy.

 Secret-bearing command arguments (`--set`, `--set-file`, `--username`, `--password`, ...) are never recorded in span attributes — they are masked before export.